csaid/csaid.github.io/_posts/2024-02-11-the-respiratory-infection-experiment-to-end-all-respiratory-infection-experiments.md

 ---
 layout: post
 title: The respiratory infection study to end all respiratory infection studies
-description: Learn once and for all when someone stops being infectious, and how well ventilation / masks work.
+description: Establish once and for all when someone stops being infectious, and how well ventilation / masks work.
 image: /assets/2024_ventilation_experiment/fig_3_logs.png
 ---